Definition of a Favorable Budget Variance

-A favorable budget variance indicates that an actual result is better for the company (or other organization) than the amount that was budgeted.
+A favorable budget variance means that the actual amount that occurred was better for the company (or organization) than the amount that had been budgeted.

-- Actual revenues are more than the budgeted or planned revenues.
+- Actual sales are greater than budgeted sales

-- Actual expenses are less than the budget or plan.
+- Actual operating expenses are less than budgeted operating expenses

 Budget variances should be analyzed to identify the reasons for the differences between the actual and the budgeted or planned amounts.